bolt/docs/docs/contenttypes/relationships.md

 For example, you may have a contenttype `entries` that has a relation to `entries` itself; this allows you to show hand-selected "related posts".

-The record in which you've selected another record, in the Relations tab, will be the "from" end of the relation.
-The record you've selected there is the "to" end.
+When you edit record A, and select record B as a relation in the Relations tab, the relation will be _from_ A _to_ B.

 The directionality in relations allows you to either select _all_ records with a relation to the current record, in any direction, or you can specify that you